ceyhunsen/ATmega328P-HAL-Driver/docs/source/usart/info.rst

 Receiving Data
 ==============

-Data can be received over USART in 2 ways:

-Polling
-"""""""

 Polling method uses ``hal_usart_receive()`` function to receive data.
 This function will wait till' at least ``len`` (function parameter) byte of data is received over USART.

 .. code-block:: c